dylmye/config-plugin-react-native-mparticle/README.md

 Contributions are very welcome!
 Please refer to guidelines described in the [contributing guide](https://github.com/expo/expo#contributing).

 Make sure to test your changes with the [example app](./example/).

+To create a release, bump the version number in package.json (in its own commit) then create a tag using `git tag vx.x.x` (where x.x.x is the semantic release version), then push it with `git push && git push --tags`.

 # Authors